Tatsunoko vs. Capcom: Reception

 Li criticized Capcom for not providing an easy alternative to unlock characters since the multiple Arcade mode playthroughs needed to unlock them could be frustrating.
-Nintendo World Report's Neal Ronaghan mentioned it can get tedious, and echoing Li's sentiment, Ryan Scott of GameSpy complained that "arcade mode needs to be left to die," as multiplayer is the primary reason for playing fighting games.
+Nintendo World Reports Neal Ronaghan mentioned it can get tedious, and echoing Li's sentiment, Ryan Scott of GameSpy complained that "arcade mode needs to be left to die," as multiplayer is the primary reason for playing fighting games.
 Both Scott and Ramsay thought many of the other unlockables obtainable through Arcade mode didn't offer sufficient value.
 Reviewers had mixed experiences with its online component; GameDailys Robert Workman reported that it ran fluidly, but Scott said that the game lagged often enough to be unplayable.
 Edwards thought "the netcode hasn't shown itself to be particularly sturdy," but the situation may improve as the number of local players increase.
 Both Bozon and GameTrailers said that performance depends on each player's connection; the latter explained that lag is more likely to occur when playing against a distant opponent.

 The game's soundtrack was lauded, with Robert Workman of GameDaily highlighting its "fantastic mix of strong techno tunes and dramatic battle themes."
 Ramsay cited its "convincing battle effects" and "catchy music"; he believed that the latter complemented the game's dynamic nature and presentation.
 Bozon and Official Nintendo Magazines Chris Scullion expressed annoyance with the voice work of the top-down shooter minigame.
 Bozon explained that three of the four playable characters yell every time they fire.

 Critics speculated on the commercial risk of localizing Tatsunoko vs. Capcom for the Wii.
 Kemps considered it a risky undertaking for Capcom, as the console isn't renowned for fighting titles, and as the game abandons the three-on-three matches of the Marvel titles—which popularized the Vs. series—in favor of the two-on-two formula used in the older, more obscure Vs. games.
 Kemps and Bozon pointed out that the game's Tatsunoko characters are largely unknown to non-Japanese audiences; this caused Bozon to liken the game to a dark horse, as he considered it to be one of the Wii's best titles.
 Li reported that "Many wondered why Capcom chose Nintendo's Wii as the exclusive platform [...], a multiplatform release would reach a broader audience, critics argued."
 The game's quality led Yin-Poole to question whether it would stay exclusive to the Wii; he speculated, "Perhaps TvC is a test, then.
 If it sells even remotely well, maybe we'll see a sequel on Microsoft and Sony's consoles.
 Or maybe, fingers crossed, it'll add further weight to the case for [Marvel vs. Capcom 3]."